 Like modern art, the Barcode buildings divide opinion.
 The impact of the buildings vary depending on where you stand and at what time of day, so take a look from several vantage points – the railway station, Bjørvika, Sørenga.

-Producers of Norwegian homegrown meats, cheeses, seafood, apple juices and many more delicious foods and drinks are here to tempt your taste buds.
-Local producers and farmers have set up market stalls in the center of the hall, to introduce you and your palate to the mouth-watering food choices that Norway has to offer.
+Mathallen has a distinctive European market-hall feel with restaurants, cafes, greengrocers, pubs, bakers and pie shops.
+Producers of Norwegian homegrown meats, cheeses, seafood and many more delicious foods and drinks are here to tempt your taste buds from their market stalls in the centre of the hall, to introduce you and your palate to the mouth-watering food choices that Norway has to offer.

 Mathallens' attraction is that community and culture come together here under the common association of food.